ska-telescope/ska-sdp-data-product-dashboard/README.md

 - `> yarn start`

-  Runs the app in the development mode at [http://localhost:3000](http://localhost:3000).
+  Runs the app in the development mode at default url and port configured in .env file: [http://localhost:3000](http://localhost:3000).
 The app will recompile and restart if you make any edits to the source files.
 Any linting errors will also be shown in the console.

 - `> yarn test`